 Top 10 ancient civilisations of Central America & Mexico

 The north of Guatemala, known as El Petén, is an area of lush lowland jungle whose depths conceal countless Maya ruins, half-buried and entwined by tree-roots and lianas.

 The Copán ruins are set in the hills in the west of Honduras, near the border with Guatemala and can be easily incorporated into a trip combining the two countries.

 The Cayo District incorporates the forests of western Belize, centred around the town of San Ignacio, near to the border with Guatemala.
 Caracol is the largest Mayan archaeological site in Belize.

 Mystical, jungle-clad Palenque is the largest and most famous of the Mayan sites, which once commanded an area stretching across the coastal plain as far as the Gulf of Mexico.

-Teotihuacan is a magnificent ancient Toltec city best known for its 2 main towering pyramids.
+Teotihuacán is a magnificent ancient Toltec city best known for its two main towering pyramids.